stevebauman/location/README.md

 ##Changelog

+    1.0.7 - February 9th, 2015 - Documentation updates and some small tweaks
-    1.0.6 - January 5th, 2014 - Bug fixes, see release notes for more
+    1.0.6 - January 5th, 2015 - Bug fixes, see release notes for more
-    1.0.5 - January 4th, 2014 - Updated Location::get() functionality, see usage
+    1.0.5 - January 4th, 2015 - Updated Location::get() functionality, see usage
     1.0.4 - December 29th, 2014 - Added new driver Telize, re-publish config after update to use it 1.0.3 - December 28th, 2014 - Cleaned up Location class a bit and added more documentation
     1.0.2 - December 22nd, 2014 - Added New Driver IpInfo, re-publish config after update if you'd like to use it